DingusTech/Dingus-Spoofer/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the Creative Commons Zero v1.0 Universal.
 Proper attribution is required for use and distribution.

 ---

 ## Disclaimer

 Dingus Spoofer is intended for educational and lawful purposes only.
-The author is not responsible for any misuse of this tool.
+Dingus Tech nor any contributers are not responsible for any misuse of this tool.

 ---